 According to the 2016 Planning and Progress Study, 67% of people surveyed said that their financial anxiety was impacting their physical health.
 That’s scary!

-As a fee-only financial planner and money coach, I work to help people improve their financial fitness – similar to how athletic coaches work to help people improve their physical fitness.
+As a fee-only financial planner, I work to help people improve their financial fitness – similar to how athletic coaches work to help people improve their physical fitness.
 This new study shows that financial coaching can also help with your health.
 What a nice bonus benefit!
 If you would like to improve your health, by improving your finances, just reach out to discuss options.
 In the meantime, here are a few tips for do-it-yourself people to get started…

 1. Build a starter emergency fund.
 You need something saved as quickly as possible to help cover unexpected expenses that come up (they always do, don’t they?).
 It doesn’t need to be a lot, but at least a few hundred dollars.
 If you build up just $400 you are doing better than almost half of Americans!